UT Tyler Magazine, Fall 2011

 Fulbright Award Sends Nursing Student to Indonesia

-UT Tyler doctoral nursing student Joan Edwards is Indonesia as a Fullbright Scholar this year, participating in efforts to strengthen nurse education.
-She is working with faculty at five colleges of nursing on the island of Java to raise baccalaureate nursing education standards in accordance with the 2009 World Health Organization Global Standards for Initial Education of Professional Nurses and Midwives.
+UT Tyler doctoral nursing student Joan Edwards is in Indonesia as a Fulbright Scholar this year, participating in efforts to strengthen nurse education.
+She is working with faculty at five colleges of nursing on the island of Java to raise baccalaureate nursing education standards in accordance with World Health Organization Global Standards for Initial Education of Professional Nurses and Midwives.
 The project stems from 2010 meetings Edwards and her academic adviser, Dr. Beth Mastel-Smith, had with Indonesian faculty and a representative from the Indonesian Ministry of Health, supported in part by UT Tyler.
 “The doctoral program at UT Tyler and the knowledge I am acquiring has made a tremendous impact on what I’ll be able to accomplish with the Fulbright Award,” said Edwards, a resident of Kingwood.
 The Fulbright Award is sponsored by the U.S. State Department and designed to foster international research and collaboration.

 Student-Researchers Awarded for Presentations